by Dr. Lawrence Wilson

 Disadvantages.
 Often vegetables and even meats are not cooked enough.
 This is common in Chinese and Thai cooking, which is largely based upon the use of the wok.

 Also, this method requires oils or butter.
-Some oils such as canola oil are not the best.
+Do not heat olive oil.
+It turns toxic.
+Vegetable oils are okay, as is butter.
 Restaurants may reuse the same oil for hours, and this definitely produces harmful chemicals.

 Advantages.
 It is a simple method.